ErroneousBee/Incy-Wincy-Wiki/content/Quick Start.md

 ---
-title: Getting Started with PortaWiki
+title: Getting Started with Incy-Wincy-Wiki
 ---

 Installing Software
 ===================

-To best manage a PortaWiki website use Microsoft VS Code to edit the pages, and Node.js for task automation.
+To best manage a Incy-Wincy-Wiki website use Microsoft VS Code to edit the pages, and Node.js for task automation.

 * Download and Install [Node.js](https://nodejs.org)